SuperGawp/ENSE271-Group-Project/Project-Insight-Compilation/readme.md

 <h3>Purpose</h3>

-The folder contains all information related to gathering insights and outlining the project:
+This folder contains all information related to gathering insights and outlining the project:

 <ul>
   <li> A document outlining </li>